ai4design/oh2bees/CONTRIBUTING.md

    - Push the changes to your GitHub account.

 2. Creating the Pull Request (PR):
-   - Navigate to the main Coolify repository on GitHub.
+   - Navigate to the main Oh2Bees repository on GitHub.
    - Click the "Pull requests" tab.
    - Click the green "New pull request" button.
    - Choose your fork and branch as the compare branch.